Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

         <R> R collect(Supplier<R> supplier, BiConsumer<R, ? super T> accumulator, BiConsumer<R, R> combiner)

         <R,A> R collect(Collector<? super T, A, R> collector)

+  - With the first signature, we define how collecting should work.
+For example:

+        Stream<String> stream = Stream.of("w", "o", "l", "f");

+        StringBuilder word = stream.collect(
+            StringBuilder::new
+            StringBuilder::append,
+            StringBuilder::append)

+        System.out.println(word); // wolf

+  - The first parameter is the _supplier_, which creates the object that will store the results as we collect data.
+Remember that a Supplier doesn't take any parameters and returns a value.
+  - The second parameter is the _accumulator_, which is a BiConsumer that takes two parameters and doesn't return anything.
+It is responsible for adding one more element to the data collection.
+  - The third parameter is the _combiner_, which is a BiConsumer.
+It is responsible for taking two data collections and merging them.
+  - Another example with another logic:

+        Stream<String> stream = Stream.of("w", "o", "l", "f");

+        TreeSet<String> set = stream.collect(
+            TreeSet::new,
+            TreeSet::add,
+            TreeSet::addAll);
+        System.out.println(set); // [f, l, o, w]

+  - The collector has three parts as before.
+The combiner adds all of the elements of one TreeSet to another in case the operations were done in parallel and need to be merged.
+  - Java provides a class with common collectors named Collectors.
+This approach makes the code easier to read because it is more expressive than using a custom made collector.
+  - We can rewrite the previous example with Collectors:

+        Stream<String> stream = Stream.of("w", "o", "l", "f");
+        TreeSet<String> set = stream.collect(Collectors.toCollection(TreeSet::new));
+        System.out.println(set); // [f, l, o, w]

+  - If we didn't need the set to be sorted, we could make the code even shorter:

+        Stream<String> stream = Stream.of("w", "o", "l", "f");
+        Set<String> set = stream.collect(Collectors.toSet());
+        System.out.println(set); // [f, w, l, o]

+  - Using toSet() might get us a different output every time.
+Another thing is that it doens't guarantee which implementation of Set you'll get.
+It is likely to be a HashSet, but don't count on that.
+  - The exam, expects that us know about common predefined collections in addition to being able to write our own by passing a supplier, accumulator and combiner.